What to Know Before Your First UT Game

 If you’re new to Knoxville and find yourself downtown on a lovely fall Saturday, you will notice two things: the Market Square Farmers Market and an overwhelming sea of “gaudy orange” (Sandra Bullock’s words, not ours 😉).
 This Scruffy City loves her college football.
 And while Knoxville is way more than a college town, we’ve found it’s fun to jump in and embrace the Volunteer spirit anyway.
 (Though we are not buyin’ checkerboard overalls… that’s where we draw the line 😂) Wherever your budget or love of (or lack of love of) sports lands you, you can still have enjoy game day in Knoxville.
 Here’s everything a newbie needs to know before attending your first UT football game!

-There are so many ways to enjoy game day (without even purchasing a ticket!) but not without showing up a few hours early.
-If you’re anything like us, you are always running late but game day is not the time, fellow time optimists!
-You’ll probably have to park a good hike away (scooters aren’t activated on game day, but the free trolley makes its rounds) so keep that in mind when planning your adventure.
+There are sooo many ways to enjoy game day (without even purchasing a ticket!) but you best show up a few hours early.
+If you’re anything like us, you are always running late BUT game day simply must be the exception, fellow time optimists!
+You’ll probably have to park a good hike away (scooters aren’t activated on game day) so keep that in mind when planning your adventure.
 And as people who could take or leave football itself, you do not want to miss all the parties, music, and good times happening before kick-off.
 With that in mind…